 This course is for International students in Lower Sixth who have taken the IGCSE and are academically strong.
-We offer a Saturday morning 3-hour IELTS session for all IELTS candidates and recommend our students make the most of this opportunity to practise essential exam techniques.

 IGCSE ENGLISH AS A SECOND LANGUAGE

 Why study this subject at IGCSE?

 - You will have the opportunity to obtain a useful qualification in English - You will enhance your general knowledge skills - You will prepare for the more demanding IELTS course later